ka8725/sm/README.md

 Bonus task:
 - Write a script to generate a diagram for the state machine showing states and possible transitions (e.g., using `graphviz` gem).

+# State changes listening solution

+I could implement callbacks for state changes like it's done it the [state_machine](https://github.com/pluginaweek/state_machine) gem.
+But I don't like the idea with blocks or via private method calls because in both cases the file where state machine is defined is getting too complex and unreadable.
+Moreover it's difficult to cover this code by unit tests.
+So I prefer to move the handlers part to other "subsystem" and use there pure Ruby code rather than some DSL.
+That's why overriding just one method (the `state_changed`) is enough.
+I wrote an example how I would handle state changes with complex buiseness logic.
+See `example.rb` file.